 The Committee shall have the authority to grant, reduce or deny any request.
-However, the Committee may
+However, the Committee may grant no request, or any granted time may be withdrawn, when the employee accepts retirement; is eligible for Social

-Social Security Disability; or other disability insurance or the employee returns to work.
+Security Disability; or other disability insurance or the employee returns to work.